ahounkanrin/movie-recommender-system/README.md

 This repository contains the code for building a movie recommender system deployed as an interactive web application with **Streamlit**.

-The Model uses matrix factorisation and is optimised using alternating least square.
+The recommender system uses a matrix factorization model with Alternating Least Squares.

 ## Data Sources